 The simplifications are all applying to the case, when the required efforts and costs for undertakings to map their portfolio, or parts thereof, to the risk zones (aligned to CRESTA, which is therefore used synonymously) used in the Appendices of the DR are not proportionate to the nature, scale and complexity of the respective risks the undertaking is exposed to.
 It should be stressed that the simplifications do not prevent the undertakings to use the current standard formula, and in fact the use of the standard formula without simplifications is the better and preferred approach, even if the requirements for applying the simplifications are met.

-At the end of the document we summarize the discussion in the CAT WS and provide the overall opinion af the members of the CAT WS.
+At the end of the document we summarize the discussion in the CAT WS and provide the overall opinion of the members of the CAT WS.

 The following options were considered: